 - 2.3 Thus, serious concerns which you have about any aspect of service provision or the conduct of employees or governors of the school or others acting on behalf of the school can be reported under the Confidential Reporting Code.
 This may be something that:

 - makes you feel uncomfortable in terms of known standards, your experience or the standards you believe the school subscribes to; or

-- is against Standing Orders and school policies; or
+- is against Standing Orders, Financial Regulations and school policies; or

 - falls below established standards of practice; or

 - amounts to improper conduct.

 - 2.4 The school provides guidance to employees on the standards it expects from its employees through the policies agreed by the school, for example:

-- Standards of Conduct
+- Codes of Conduct.

-- Health and Safety Policy
+- Health and Safety Policy.

-- Equality Policy
+- Equality Policy.

-- Anti-Fraud and Corruption Policy
+- Anti-Fraud and Corruption Policy.

-- Gifts and Hospitality Policy
+- Gifts and Hospitality Policy.

-- Anti-Bribery Policy
+- Anti-Bribery Policy.

-and through procedures, agreed with the relevant recognised trade unions and professional associations, for addressing poor standards which include:
+Also, through procedures, agreed with the relevant recognised trade unions and professional associations, for addressing poor standards which include:

+- Disciplinary Procedure.

-- Disciplinary Procedure - Grievance Procedure
+- Grievance Procedure.

-2.5 This Code does not replace the School's Complaints Procedure.
+- 2.5 This Code does not replace the school's Complaints Procedure or reporting requirements linked to safeguarding.